 Winner: Studs

-It’s best to replace the chains with new ones when you start seeing several links where only 1/4 of the original metal thickness is left.
-On many ATVs, you will run into problems with chain catching when installed on a stock machine.
+On many ATVs, you will encounter chain-catching problems when installed on a stock machine.
 The rear wheels are usually less troublesome, but turning the front wheels makes them more exposed.

 When you put air back into the tires, they will expand, taking up any slack in the chains.